 She also conceptualized the Energizing Economies Initiative, which provides sustainable and affordable off-grid power solutions to economic clusters, including markets and industrial clusters in Nigeria.
-When completed 1.2 million SME’s will be connected to uninterrupted power supply.
-In addition, she drives gender inclusion activities in the REA and energy sector.
-Damilola previously worked as the Senior Special Assistant (SSA) to the President on Power and Head of the Advisory Power Team (APT) in the Office of the Vice President.
-She was responsible for the Power Sector Recovery Programme (PSRP), which is a series of policy actions, operational, governance and financial interventions to be implemented by the Federal Government of Nigeria (FGN) over a five year period (2017-2021).
+When completed, 1.2 million SMEs will be connected to uninterrupted power supply.
+In addition, she drove gender inclusion activities in the REA and energy sector.
+Mrs. Ogunbiyi previously worked as the Senior Special Assistant (SSA) to the President on Power and Head of the Advisory Power Team (APT) in the Office of the Vice President.
+She was responsible for the Power Sector Recovery Programme (PSRP), which is a series of policy actions, operational, governance and financial interventions to be implemented by the Federal Government of Nigeria (FGN) over a five-year period (2017-2021).

 Before joining the Federal Government of Nigeria (FGN), Mrs. Ogunbiyi was the first female to be appointed as the General Manager of the Lagos State Electricity Board, which is responsible for public lighting, independent power projects and energy development in Lagos State.
 Under her leadership, five independent power projects were completed to deliver over 55 megawatts of power to Lagos State hospitals, schools, streetlights and the Government secretariat.
 In renewable energy, she completed a 5MW decentralized solar project for 213 schools and clinics in Lagos State.

 Mrs. Ogunbiyi entered public service as the Senior Special Assistant to the Lagos State Governor on Public-Private Partnerships (PPP).
 Prior to her appointment, she was a consultant for the United Kingdom Department for International Development (DfID) on public-private partnerships.